plone/plone.app.contentlisting/README.txt

 The context in which it is called defines which folder is listed.

-You can also use python expression to be able to pass parameters, like which content type or review state you want to use::
+You can also use Python expressions to be able to pass parameters, like which content type or review state you want to use::

  <li tal:repeat="item python:context.folderListing(Type='Page')">